Yup, There are Hobos Here

 Heading back north, the rail trail crosses a few roads and walks behind a bunch of houses.
 The trail’s maintainers have done a great job; there are benches and signs, and historic rail road markers.
 The trail is way cleaner than you would imagine and it’s pretty neat to think about the Cheney mill workers getting this little ride home back in the day.

-Oh, the MLCT plans/hopes to connect the trail to the Hop River rail trail to the northeast someday.
+Oh, the MLCT plans/hopes to connect the trail to the rail trail system to the northeast someday.
 Who knows.
+(I’ve left this sentence here so the 2020 update’s opening paragraph makes more sense.)

 That was fun.